Are you too old to play football? – Playing football beyond 30s

-In summary, health specialists actually recommend playing football at older age.
+In summary, health specialists recommend playing football at an older age.
 So, next time your wife or kids tell you that you are too old to play football, you can answer: “The doctor told me to” 🙂

 Jokes aside, playing football has many benefits:

-You may argue that you can achieve the same benefits if you practice other sports such as running.
+You may argue that you can achieve the same benefits if you practise other sports such as running.
 That is far from the truth.
 Football has proven to provide a more balanced increase in strength, muscular mass and balance than running.
 Researchers speculate that the varied activity patterns are more stimulating than simply jogging or running at a steady pace.
-Belonging to a football team also has health benefits such as the sense of belonging to a group.
+Belonging to a football team also has health benefits, such as the sense of belonging to a group.
 Above all, football players have fun!

 In summary, adjust your time in the field and consult your doctor if you get injured.

 The first thing you need to do is to accept reality.
-No matter how hard you try, you will find it increasingly difficult to play at the same intensity than young players.
+No matter how hard you try, you will find it increasingly difficult to play at the same intensity as young players.
 It is pointless, and you won’t have fun anymore.
 Once you acknowledge your age, then you can take action with a bit of common sense: